madgik/exareme/Exareme-Docker/src/mip-algorithms/DESCRIPTIVE_STATS/README.md

 #### Algorithm Description

 This is a simple algorithm for computing some basic descriptive statistics for the selected variables.
-It is used whenever the user selects a group of variabes and produces a summary table for those variabes.
+It is used whenever the user selects a group of variables and produces a summary table for those variables.
 The algorithm operates by first computing some aggregates (sums, counts, bounds, etc.) on every Worker and then merging these aggregates on Master in order to compute the relevant statistics.